Talk Of Zombies Aside, Gun Bills Face Political Reality

-AILSA CHANG, BYLINE: Maybe if zombies attacked, you might need a semiautomatic assault weapon for self-defense.
-That was one concession Democratic Senator Patrick Leahy of Vermont was willing to make this week when the Senate Judiciary Committee was debating the assault weapons ban.
-But short of an entire zombie takeover, Leahy says he's always been perfectly satisfied with his .45 caliber at home.
+Maybe if zombies attacked, you might need a semiautomatic assault weapon for self-defense.
+That was one concession Sen. Patrick Leahy, D-Vt., was willing to make this week when the Senate Judiciary Committee was debating the assault weapons ban.
+But short of an entire zombie takeover, Leahy says, he's always been perfectly satisfied with his .45-caliber at home.

-CHANG: Of course, what's a legislative debate without a few extreme examples.
-Republican John Cornyn of Texas was also up to the task when he argued: If you take assault weapons away from law-abiding citizens, they'll be outgunned by criminals.
+Of course, what's a legislative debate without a few extreme examples?
+Sen. John Cornyn, R-Texas, joined in when he said that taking assault weapons away from law-abiding citizens would leave them outgunned by criminals.

-SENATOR JOHN CORNYN: And we're going to give the American citizen a pea shooter to defend themselves with.
+"We're going to give the American citizen a pea shooter to defend themselves with," he argued.

-CHANG: Pea shooters and zombies, a scenario that seems almost a planet away from the murders in Newtown that launched these legislative efforts.
-Democrats in favor of the assault weapons ban, like Richard Blumenthal of Connecticut, aren't deluding themselves about the political realities.
+Pea shooters and zombies depict a scenario that seems almost a planet away from the murders in Newtown, Conn., that launched these legislative efforts.
+Democrats in favor of the assault weapons ban, like Sen. Richard Blumenthal of Connecticut, aren't deluding themselves about the political realities.

-CHANG: Still, the National Rifle Association has made it clear it will oppose any assault weapons ban.
-So Blumenthal and his allies say they have greater hopes for a separate provision within the bill, one that bans high-capacity ammunition magazines.
+Still, the National Rifle Association has made clear that it will oppose any assault weapons ban.
+So Blumenthal and his allies say they have greater hopes for a separate provision within the bill — one that bans high-capacity ammunition magazines.